striblab/strib-ai2html/README.md

 If you want to manually check if the web fonts can be found on your system, use the following command:

-`npx @striblab/strib-ai2html fonts --check`
+`strib-ai2html fonts --check`

 ### Generate and update

 The following is good to do on a regular basis.

-1. Generate the custom `ai2html` script: `npx @striblab/strib-ai2html generate`
+1. Generate the custom `ai2html` script: `strib-ai2html generate`
-1. Install the custom `ai2html` script into Illustrator: `npx @striblab/strib-ai2html install`
+1. Install the custom `ai2html` script into Illustrator: `strib-ai2html install`
    - More than likely you will need to be an administrator to run this, and may have to prefix the comand with `sudo`.

 ## Using ai2html